chin-rcip/collections-model/docs/en/tm/current/02-introduction.md

 CHIN has elected to develop the Actors facet first as it is a smaller ensemble of data to model.
 For the purposes of this model, an actor encompasses any individual or group who took part in the creation of or is related to cultural artefacts documented by a data provider.
 This includes creators (artists, artisans, manufacturers, groups of artists, etc.) as well as other important actors such as owners, patrons, persons depicted, etc. (although all such profiles will be accounted for, only data that is compliant with privacy and legal legislation as well as provider’s wishes will be published).

-Because this Actors facet will be a small but determining aspect of the Collections model in general, it has been developed accordingly and the choice of an ontology has been reliant on three key factors that take the whole model into consideration:
+Because this Actors facet will be a small but determining aspect of DOPHEDA in general, it has been developed accordingly and the choice of an ontology has been reliant on three key factors that take the whole model into consideration:

 1. Adoption by the heritage semantic community in order to foster interoperability;
 2. Richness and sustainability of the ontology;